ikhomyakov/mapbox-gl-js-docs/docs/pages/example/attribution-position.md

 - "import html from './attribution-position.html';"
 ---

-Place attribution in the `top-left` position when initializing a map.
+This example places the [required](https://docs.mapbox.com/help/how-mapbox-works/attribution/) map attribution in the `top-left` position when initializing a map.

+The application uses [`addControl`]https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addcontrol with [`AttributionControl`](https://docs.mapbox.com/mapbox-gl-js/api/markers/#attributioncontrol) to specify the position for this control as `top-left`.

 {{ <Example html={html} {...this.props} /> }}